skyhookdm/skyhookdm.github.io/content/authors/philip.kufeldt/_index.md

 ---
 **Kinetic Open Storage Project Update**

-**Abstract:** Prior to departing Seagate I was able to open source the remaining components of Seagate's Kinetic implementation, namely their server kineticd.
-This server implementation was used in their production 4T and 8T production offerings.
-An entire Kinetic research vehicle in source form is available for research, from client to server.
+**Abstract:** Prior to departing Seagate I was able to open source the remaining components of Seagate's Kinetic implementation, namely their server, kineticd.
+This kinetic server implementation was used inside their production 4T and 8T Kinetic HDD offerings.
+An entire Kinetic research vehicle in source form is now available for research, from client to server.
 This presentation will go over this open source.

 **Bio:** Philip Kufeldt's last role was a Technologist in Seagate Research.
 He focuses on computational storage using smart HDDs.
 He has 30 years of experience in storage, software, and systems.
-Before Seagate Philip was at Toshiba, creating new smart media devices and founding the Kinetic Open Storage Project; additionally he spent time at UCSC, Marvell, Parascale, VERITAS Software, Sun Microsystems, and IBM; and he has founded several storage oriented startups.
+Before Seagate, Philip was at Toshiba, creating new smart media devices and founding the Kinetic Open Storage Project; additionally he has spent time at UCSC, Marvell, Parascale, VERITAS Software, Sun Microsystems, and IBM; and he has founded several storage oriented startups.

 **Contact:** Philip Kufeldt; e-mail: pak@integratus.com